 And first up is this Before Patients, After Patients mug and wine glass set.

-I think this is a really smart idea and is bound to raise a chuckle when you give it to them.
+I think this is a really smart gift idea for a nurse, and is bound to raise a chuckle when you give it to them.

-As a big mug full of coffee is definitely what you need before facing your patients while many nurse need a glass of wine or something stronger afterwards.
+As a big mug full of coffee is definitely what they need before facing their patients, while many nurses need a glass of wine or something stronger afterwards.

 And with this set they have the perfect reminder!